 Cooking with Maple Syrup

 Certainly, maple syrup plays a featured role at breakfast here at our country estate in the Berkshires.
-Our honey pecan waffles and maple-glazed French toast just wouldn’t be the same without it.
-But more and more we’ve noticed that it seems to find its way into both sweet and savory dishes.
-Try adding it to butternut squash, baked beans, or as a glaze to your favorite chicken wing recipe.
-The Massachusetts Maple Producers Association dedicates an entire page of their website to some yummy ways to cook with maple syrup.
+Our honey pecan waffles and maple-glazed French toast wouldnโt be the same without it.
+But more and more, weโve noticed that it seems to find its way into both sweet and savory dishes.
+Add it to butternut squash, baked beans, or your favorite chicken wing recipe as a glaze.
+The Massachusetts Maple Producers Association dedicates an entire page of its website to some yummy ways to cook with maple syrup.

 From Sap to Syrup

 Sugar maple trees love the chill of the northeast.
-Those same trees that painted the landscape in brilliant reds and golds in fall, release their sugary sap only when the weather cooperates.
+Those same trees that painted the landscape in brilliant reds and golds in fall release their sugary sap only when the weather cooperates.
 Sugar weather requires freezing nighttime temps followed by mild days to coax the trees to release their sap.
-But when they do, it’s all-hands-on-deck.
-Once the trees are tapped the sap starts to flow and gets collected in buckets or captured by a system of tubing and sent to a collection tank in the sugar house.
-In general, it takes about 40 gallons of sap to produce 1 gallon of syrup involving a labor-intense sugaring-off process.
-It’s no wonder that real maple syrup is considered a luxury and one that is worth every penny.
+But when they do, itโs all hands on deck.
+Once the trees are tapped, the sap starts to flow and gets collected in buckets or captured by a system of tubing and sent to a collection tank in the sugar house.
+It takes about 40 gallons of sap to produce 1 gallon of syrup, involving a labor-intense sugaring-off process.
+Itโs no wonder that real maple syrup is considered a luxury and one that is worth every penny.

 Deciphering Maple Syrup Grades

-If you grew up dousing your pancakes with Mrs. Butterworth’s, you’ll need an introduction to the somewhat confusing grading system for real maple syrup.
-The color, taste, and best uses for each grade were once grouped as grade A, B, or commercial grade.
-Today, all syrup falls under the general heading of grade A, but with distinctive notes of color and taste.
+If you grew up dousing your pancakes with Mrs. Butterworthโs, youโll need an introduction to the somewhat confusing grading system for real maple syrup.
+The color, taste, and best uses for each grade were once grouped as grades A, B, or commercial.
+Today, all syrup falls under the general heading of grade A but with distinctive notes of color and taste.

 - Grade A, Golden Delicate Taste: Pour liberally over waffles, pancakes, and French toast.